Topological properties of positively curved manifolds with symmetry: Proof of Theorem

-We proceed to the proof of Theorem \ref{LogAssumptionPLUS}, keeping the definitions of $s(n)$ and $f_0(n)$ from Section \ref{ProofOfLogAssumption}.
-This will finally establish the proof of Theorem \ref{LogAssumption}.
+We proceed to the proof of Theorem \ref{LogAssumptionPLUS}.
+Recall that $M^n$ is a closed, positively curved manifold that admits an effective, isometric action by a torus $T$ with $\dim(T) \geq \log_{4/3} n$.

-First, the assumption $\dim(T) \geq \log_{4/3} n$ implies that $\dim(T) > \frac{n}{2}$ for $n < 22$.
+First, if $n < 22$, the bound on the dimension of $T$ implies that $\dim(T) > \frac{n}{2}$.
 As this contradicts the maximal possible symmetry rank (Theorem \ref{thm:GroveSearle}), the theorem is vacuously true in these dimensions.
-Moreover, the theorem continues to hold for dimensions $n\leq 52$ by Wilking's homotopy classification theorem (Theorem \ref{thm:Wilking03}) and the definition of $f_0$.
+Moreover, the theorem continues to hold for dimensions $n\leq 52$ by Wilking's homotopy classification theorem (Theorem \ref{thm:Wilking}) and the definition of $f_0$.
 We proceed by induction to prove the result for $n\geq 54$.